 1. Travel Early May or September / October – Season Corners

-a.
-Majority of stay options will be available for on the spot bookings due to less number of tourists.
+- a.
+The majority of stay options will be available for on the spot bookings due to less number of tourists.

-c.
+- c.
 You get more time to spend on your places of interest with fewer tourists around.
-It also helps you take photographs of your own and reduce the photo bombs 😛 as you don’t have to wait for tourists to clear a spot and then take a photo.
+It also helps you take photographs of your own and reduce the photobombs.
+You don’t have to wait for tourists to clear a spot and then take a photo.

 2. Make travel group of 3-5 members

-b.
-3-5 people, then choose taxi or a self drive car of SUV type.
+- b.
+3-5 people, then choose a taxi or a self-drive car of SUV type.

-Ofcourse, self-drive or self-ride on your own car or bike is always the cheapest & the most flexible way to commute on any trip.
-And if mixed with this tip, it can really bring down the cost of travel because the commute is one of the major pie of the cost of any trip to Zanskar Valley.
+Of course, self-drive or self-ride on your car or bike is always the cheapest and the most flexible way to commute on any trip.
+And if mixed with this tip, it can bring down the cost of travel because the commute is one of the major pie of the cost of any trip to Zanskar Valley.

-Pro Tip: If you are doing a self drive to Zanskar Valley, then make sure to read the article 40 Must Have Things to Carry on a Self Drive Trip to Zanskar Valley
+Pro Travel Tip: If you are doing a self-drive to Zanskar Valley, then make sure to read the article 40 Must-Have Things to Carry on a Self Drive Trip to Zanskar Valley

 3. Book hotels or transport on the spot

-b.
 When traveling the Himalayas, always tend to follow my golden rule Leave Early, Sleep Early.
-When doing on the spot bookings, the key is to let the owner know that you do not care about staying and only looking for a good price.
+When doing on-the-spot bookings, the key is to let the owner know that you do not care about staying and only looking for a good price.
 The late in the day you reach the place, the less bargaining power you will have because soon it will be dark.
-Hotel owners will know that you will not have much options and energy to explore.
+Hotel owners will know that you will not have many options and energy to explore.

 4. Be wise in choosing accommodation & where it is located

-If you are on a budget travel, I believe you should not consider stars in the hotels but consider sleeping at a place with cleanliness, comfortable beds, and clean toilets.
-Mostly you will be wandering in nature, so the facilities in the hotel do not count much I believe.
-Hence a decent homestay with above attributes should suffice your needs.
+If you are on a budget trip to Zanskar Valley, I believe you should not consider stars in the hotels but consider sleeping at a place with cleanliness, comfortable beds, and clean toilets.
+Mostly you will be wandering in nature, so the facilities in the hotel do not count much, I believe.
+Hence a decent homestay with the above attributes should suffice your needs.

 Sometimes the disadvantage of such small homestays or guest houses is that food may not always be available on your request or may not be available at all.
-It will be prepared when food is being prepared for the family.
+The food gets prepared along with the family food.
 Hence, the concept otherwise you are better off with a hotel.

-Also camping on your own in the Zanskar Valley is another option which will save a lot of money and also provide a billion star stay in pristine, raw nature.
+Also camping on your own in the Zanskar Valley is another option that will save a lot of money and also provide a billion-star stay in pristine, raw nature.
 Many dhabhas at places like Rangdum and Padum can offer you to camp outside and provide food as well.
 You can follow the same trick outside the JKTDC Alpine huts in various villages of Suru Valley like Prakachik, Panikhar, Purikutchey, Sankoo, etc..